Subaru-PFS/spt_etc_webapp/docs/docs/outputs.md

 ## Downloads

 Once the calculation is finished.
 Four buttons will be shown at the right panel for two categories as follows.
-The file formats are FITS and [ECSV](https://github.com/astropy/astropy-APEs/blob/main/APE6.rst) formats which can be easily read by astropy.
+The files are in FITS binary table format and [Enhanced Character-Separated Values (ECSV) format](https://github.com/astropy/astropy-APEs/blob/main/APE6.rst) which can be easily read by astropy or other common libraries.

 For the detail of the content, please refer the `README` of [PFS Exposure Time Calculator and Spectrum Simulator](https://github.com/Subaru-PFS/spt_ExposureTimeCalculator/) as well.